4d/docs/docs/API/HTTPAgentClass.md

 #### Description

-The `.requestsCount` property contains <!-- REF #HTTPAgentClass.requestsCount.Summary -->the number of requests handled by the HTTPAgent<!-- END REF -->.
+The `.requestsCount` property contains <!-- REF #HTTPAgentClass.requestsCount.Summary -->the number of requests currently handled by the HTTPAgent<!-- END REF -->.

 <!-- END REF -->